 Rental companies will usually offer free hotel pickup.
 All require a valid driver’s license and a temporary B.V.I. driver’s license, which the car-rental agency will issue to you for $10; it’s valid for 1 month.
 Because of the volume of tourism to Tortola, you should reserve a car in advance, especially in winter.

 Remember: Drive on the left!
 Roads are pretty well paved, but they’re often narrow, winding, and poorly lit, and they have few, if any, lines but plenty of speed bumps.
 Driving at night can be tricky.
 It’s a good idea to take a taxi to that difficult-to-find beach, restaurant, or bar.
-If you’re queasy about maneuvering mountainous corkscrew roads, day or night, take the Sir Francis Drake coastal road, which for the most part is flat and runs the length of the island.
+If you’re queasy about maneuvering mountainous corkscrew roads, day or night, take the Sir Francis Drake Highway, which for the most part is flat and runs the length of the island.
 The other main road, Ridge Road, follows the mountainous spine of the island; this was the old roadway linking the island’s many plantations.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.